 With only 4 ingredients, this glitter slime recipe without borax is super simple and easy to make.

-Note that the clear school glue also comes in a larger 9-oz. bottle and even a giant 32-oz. bottle (BEST DEAL!).
-If you pick one of these up instead, just use 2/3 cup of glue and 1/3 cup of water to stay true to the recipe.
+Note: If you're planning to make multiple batches of slime, you should know that the clear school glue also comes in a giant 32-oz. bottle (BEST DEAL!).
+If you pick this size up instead, just use ⅔ cup of glue and ⅓ cup of water to stay true to the recipe.

 Also, we'll only use 6 of the individual glitter packets per batch, so one package will make 2 batches of glitter slime with several glitter packets left over.